Dylan Thomas may have described it as an ‘ugly, lovely town’, but Swansea is fast becoming known as a modern and desirable city to move to.

 Where to start your property search

-There are several distinct areas of Swansea, each offering a unique style of living.
-So where do you start?
+There are several distinct areas of the city, each offering a unique style of living.
+So if you're looking for nice areas to live in Swansea, where do you start?

 A couple of miles out of the city on the Gower Road, you’ll find the suburb of Lower Sketty, which is popular for its close community feel.
 From there it’s also convenient to get into the city as well as to Singleton Park – with its boating lake – and the coast.